naluthi/HealthApp-iOS/README.md

 - **Flutter** for a unified UI/UX across platforms.
 - **Firebase** for real-time data synchronization and user authentication.
-- **TestFlight**:
+- **TestFlight**: for deployment.
-- **Google Authentication**:

 ## Challenges

-During the development, challenges such as adapting to mobile development, selecting suitable frameworks, dealing with updates and bugs in Xcode, and integrating Firebase for hosting and services were encountered and overcome.
+During the development, challenges such as adapting to mobile development, selecting suitable frameworks, dealing with iOS 17 updates and bugs in Xcode, and integrating Firebase for hosting and services were encountered and overcome.

 ## Lessons
 The experience was enriching, imparting valuable lessons in mobile application development, problem-solving, and continuous learning.

-## Features

-- Google Authentication
-- Interactive Chatbot
-- Functional UI

 ## Usage